-- PJM Transmission Planning receives approval from PJM Transmission Expansion Advisory Committee (TEAC) and PJM Board for new 500 kV and above facilities. - PJM Transmission Planning notifies PJM Operations Planning (OPD) of approval of new 500 kV and above facility. - PJM OPD reviews the new circuit configuration and the master list of existing PJM 500 kV and above facilities. - PJM OPD notifies the appropriate TO of the preliminary designated line number. - PJM OPD proposes the new circuit designation to: - o Manager Dispatch - o Manager Real-Time Data Management - o Manager Model Management
+- PJM Transmission Planning receives approval from PJM Transmission Expansion Advisory Committee (TEAC) and PJM Board for new 500 kV and above facilities. - PJM Transmission Planning notifies PJM Operations Planning (OPD) of approval of new 500 kV and above facility. - PJM OPD reviews the new circuit configuration and the master list of existing PJM 500 kV and above facilities. - PJM OPD notifies the appropriate TO of the preliminary designated line number. - PJM OPD proposes the new circuit designation to: - o Manager Dispatch. - o Manager Real-Time Data EMS Support Management. - Manager Model Power Systems Modeling Management.

-- o Manager Transmission Planning
+- o Manager Transmission Planning.

-- o Manager Forward Market Operations
+- o Manager Forward Market Operations.

-- o Manager Real-Time Market Operations
+- o Manager Real-Time Market Operations.

 - Upon PJM internal approval, PJM OPD finalizes the new proposed designation by notifying:

-- o PJM: Dispatch, Data Management, Model Management, and Transmission Planning
+- o PJM: Dispatch, Data Management EMS Support, Model Management Power Systems Modeling, and Transmission Planning.

 - o Committees: SOS-T, PC, and OC.

 - o TO: Appropriate TOs.

-1.7 PJM Procedure to Review Remedial Action Schemes / Special Protection Systems (RAS/SPS)
+1.7 PJM Procedure to Review Remedial Action Schemes (RAS)

-The following details the PJM and committee structure review process for Remedial Action Schemes (RAS) / Special Protection Systems (SPS) and general timeline.
+The following details the PJM and committee structure review process for Remedial Action Schemes (RAS) and general timeline.
 The process is applicable to new, retiring, or functional modified schemes.
-The procedure is designed to ensure sufficient analysis, notice, documentation, and training on these corrective action schemes are established ahead of implementation.
-The general process is as follows:
+The procedure is designed to ensure sufficient analysis, notice, documentation, PRC-012-2 requirements, and training on these RAS are established ahead of implementation.
+The process is outlined in the following steps:

-- All proposed new RAS/SPS schemes must meet the NERC RAS definition (see note below). - Owner forwards scheme to PJM for review. - PJM Planning, PJM Operations Planning, and Transmission Owner(s) review scheme and system impact. - o PJM will provide a recommendation, including if the modified RAS/SPS meets the RAS definition. - PJM will also identify whether the scheme is needed for reliability purposes including operational performance. - If the scheme is required for immediate reliability concerns, operational performance, or to restore the system to the state existing prior to a significant transmission facility event, the scheme will be implemented as soon as possible. - PJM will use reasonable best efforts to post the RAS/SPS information immediately. - RAS/SPS owner obtains any required Regional Reliability Organization endorsement. - PJM staff documents the scheme and revises Manual 03. - RAS/SPS owner discusses the scheme at the following PJM Committees, ultimately achieving full Reliability Coordinator endorsement through the stakeholder process: - o PJM System Operations Subcommittee - o PJM Relay Subcommittee (conditional) - Only for RAS/SPS impacting facilities 200 kV and above.
-The review should be done at the Relay Subcommittee prior to the Planning Committee.
+- 1. All proposed new RASs must meet the NERC RAS definition. - 2.
+Owner forwards scheme to PJM for review by submitting PRC-012-2 Attachment 1 via the email address RAS@pjm.com (PRC-012-2 R1). - 3.
+PJM Planning, PJM Operations Planning, and Transmission Owner(s) review scheme and system impact using PRC-012-2 Attachment 2.
+PJM will provide feedback to the owner within four full calendar months of receipt or on a mutually agreed upon schedule (PRC-012-2 R2). - a.
+PJM will provide a recommendation to the owner, including if the scheme meets the RAS definition. - b.
+PJM will also identify whether the scheme is needed for reliability purposes including operational performance. - c.
+If the scheme is required for immediate reliability concerns, operational performance, or to restore the system to the state existing prior to a significant transmission facility event: - i The scheme will be implemented as soon as possible. - ii PJM will use reasonable best efforts to post the RAS information immediately. - 4.
+RAS owner obtains any required Regional Reliability Organization endorsement (applicable until 01/01/2021). - 5.
+PJM documents the scheme and revises Manual-03B. - 6.
+RAS/SPS owner discusses the scheme at the PJM Committees, ultimately achieving full Reliability Coordinator endorsement through the stakeholder process.
+The Committee review should be done in the following order to allow technical feedback to be addressed prior to the higher Committee review: